 This technique requires an upper and lower bound to be specified for correlations between the entire Internal Model block and each of the Standard Formula risk modules.
 A correlation matrix is then constructed with correlations between Standard Formula and Internal Model risk modules within these bounds.
 The correlations are chosen so that the SCR aggregated using this correlation matrix is maximised.

-The majority of business using the SF approach is in with-profits funds.
+All of the business using the standard formula approach is in with-profits funds.
 The integration approach does not allow for any diversification between these with-profits funds and the rest of the business.